izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 ## Summary

-In this chapter, we have provided five independent but related proofs that the upper bound on QLF is $3+2\sqrt{2}$ and hence that it is a genuine quantum LF inequality.
+In this chapter, we have found the first ever quantum LF inequality and used the second level of the NPA hierarchy to provide five independent but related proofs that the upper bound on QLF is $3+2\sqrt{2}$ and hence that it is a genuine quantum LF inequality.
 Our proofs are based on different SOS decompositions of the inequality.
 Although we won't explore this within the thesis, each of these has the potential to be interesting in their own right.
 In the study of nonlocality, SOS decompositions have found application in the theory of self-testing; roughly speaking, this is questioning to what extent are the quantum state and measurements which maximally violate a Bell inequality unique.
 Our results raise the possibility that we could do some self testing based upon the theory of LF.